Cockroach Infestation Removal and Control – Birmingham, West Midlands

-- Cockroach Infestations
+- Cockroach Infestation Management

 - Effective Cockroach Treatments

 Control of cockroaches can be provided through the use of baits, insecticidal dust and sticky cockroach traps.
 If you wish to purchase your own cockroach treatment, poisons, killer, baits, cockroach traps and sprays then please contact us so we can advise you of the safest and most effective solutions available.
-In many cases, treatments are far more successful and less prone to repeat problems when they have been carried out by our expert cockroach extermination service.
+In many cases treatments are far more successful and less prone to repeat problems when they have been carried out by our expert cockroach extermination service.
 In order to prevent future problems, a programme of regular after-treatment monitoring is advisable.

-You will find the information below useful in helping you identify cockroach infestations, for advice on how to get rid of cockroaches and recommendations on prevention.
+You will find the information below useful in helping you identify cockroach infestations, advice on how to get rid of cockroaches and recommendations on prevention.

 Cockroach Infestations – Useful Information: Identifying Cockroaches

 Cockroaches are oval and are flattened in appearance from top to bottom.
 Their heads are covered by a large, shield-like structure.
 They have two large eyes and two long antennae.
 With six long running legs attached to their thorax, they have been recorded at speeds up to three miles per hour.